johnperry-math/AoC2023/README.md

 ### Experience

-Despite the huge numbers, I was able to solve both parts via brute force.
+* Despite the huge numbers, I was able to solve both parts via brute force.
   Part 2 will take a while! while I waited,
   I thought about how to tackle it efficiently, and hey, hey!
   I came up with the approach implemented here: splitting intervals when they overlap a mapping without containing or being contained.

   Before I could implement it, the brute force approach terminated _with the correct answer!_ :astonished:

   I pressed on out of a desire to have a _good_ solution, and once I wrung out the bugs, the correct answer popped up.
   This is much, _much_ faster, something like 9 milliseconds, as opposed to 9 minutes, or however long it took the inefficient solution to do its thing.
+* The Rust implementation is about half as many as the Ada implementation.
+  I'm not sure why that is, but a non-trivial part of it is:
+  * formatting
+  * more detailed comments in the Ada
+  * the Rust lacks the brute-force implementation of Part 2
+  * it takes a few more lines to set up certain library structures in Ada;
+    compare, for instance, instantiation of Ada's `Interval_Vectors` package as opposed to Rust's inline declaration of the `Vec<Interval>`.